Estate version of the best hatch isn’t the roomiest but it’s highly desirable

 High levels of equipment

-Whichever variant of the Golf Estate you opt for, you will find a colour touchscreen in the centre console –5.8-inches on S versions and 8.0-inches with incorporated sat-nav on higher-specification models.
+Whichever variant of the Golf Estate you opt for, you will find an 8.0-inch colour touchscreen in the centre console, with incorporated sat-nav on higher-specification models.

 Unsurprisingly, the latest Volkswagen Golf Estate is fitted with the same active safety equipment that the hatchback range enjoys.
 This means whichever trim level you choose it will be fitted with an automatic post-crash braking system which ensures the car is brought to a halt if it didn’t stop after the initial incident.